-1. For the quarterly period ended March 31, 2022 2.
-Commission identification number CS201524712 3.
-BIR Tax Identification No 009-192-878 4.
-Exact name of issuer as specified in its charter WILCON DEPOT, INC. Doing Busines WILCON HOME ESSENTIALS ss under the Name and Style of WILCON DEPOT and 5.
-Province, country or other jurisdiction of f incorporation or organization QUEZON CITY, PHILIPPINES 6.
-Industry Classification Code: (SEC Use Only) 7.
-Address of issuer's principal office Postal Code NO. 90 E. RODRIGUEZ JR. AVENUE, UGONG NORTE, QUEZON CITY, 1110 8.
-Issuer's telephone number, including are rea code: (02) 8634 8387 9.
-Former name, former address and form ner fiscal year, if changed since last report: N/A 10.
-Securities registered pursuant to Section RSA ons 8 and 12 of the Code, or Sections 4 and 8 of the Title of each Class Number of shares of common stock outstanding and amount of debt outstanding COMMON SHARES 4,099,724,116 11.
-Are any or all of the securities listed on a Stock Exchange?
-Yes [√] No [ ] If yes, state the name of such Stock Exc change and the class/es of securities listed therein: PHILIPPINES STOCK EXCHAI NGE COMMON SHARES 12.
-Indicate by check mark whether the reg (a) has filed all reports required to be thereunder or Sections 11 of the RS and 141 of the Corporation Code (a) has filed all reports required to be thereunder or Sections 11 of the RS and 141 of the Corporation Code gistrant: e filed by Section 17 of the Code and SRC Rule 17 SA and RSA Rule 11(a)-1 thereunder, and Sections 26 of the Philippines, during the preceding twelve (12) (a) has filed all reports required to be thereunder or Sections 11 of the RS and 141 of the Corporation Code months (or for such shorter period to gistrant: e filed by Section 17 of the Code and SRC Rule 17 SA and RSA Rule 11(a)-1 thereunder, and Sections 26 of the Philippines, during the preceding twelve (12) the registrant was required to file such reports)
+- 1. For the quarterly period ended March 31, 2022 - 2.
+Commission identification number CS201524712 - 3.
+BIR Tax Identification No 009-192-878 - 4.
+Exact name of issuer as specified in its charter

+WILCON DEPOT, INC. Doing Business under the Name and Style of WILCON DEPOT and WILCON HOME ESSENTIALS

+5. Province, country or other jurisdiction of incorporation or organization

+QUEZON CITY, PHILIPPINES

+- 6. Industry Classification Code: (SEC Use Only) - 7.
+Address of issuer's principal office Postal Code

+NO. 90 E. RODRIGUEZ JR. AVENUE, UGONG NORTE, QUEZON CITY, 1110

+- 8. Issuer's telephone number, including area code: (02) 8634 8387 - 9.
+Former name, former address and former fiscal year, if changed since last report: N/A - 10.
+Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

+Title of each Class Number of shares of common stock outstanding and amount of debt outstanding

+COMMON SHARES

+11. Are any or all of the securities listed on a Stock Exchange?

+If yes, state the name of such Stock Exchange and the class/es of securities listed therein:

+PHILIPPINES STOCK EXCHANGE COMMON SHARES

+- 12. Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports)

+(b) has been subject to such filing requirements for the past ninety (90) days.